History Pages: 39 - What's in a Name? – Adventures in Spelling

-Finally, there’s the case of the ex-slave London Nelson, who is remembered for leaving his entire modest estate to the Santa Cruz school district.
-Apparently, the spelling of his first name is not entirely clear in hand-written probate records (any of us who have looked at old census records understand that problem).
+Finally, there’s the case of the ex-slave London Nelson, who is remembered for leaving his entire modest estate to Santa Cruz schools.
+Apparently, the spelling of his first name is not entirely clear in hand-written probate records (any of us who have looked at old records understand that problem).

 In the 1930s, Nelson’s wooden grave marker at Evergreen Cemetery was replaced with one made of marble, a generous act by someone.
 The stone-cutter, however, was apparently given the spelling “Louden Nelson” (or he made the mistake himself), and that spelling has persisted ever since.
-In 2021, the Santa Cruz City Council finally decided to rectify that misspelling, so the name on the community center sign will soon change (the sign itself has already been replaced once since the version shown here).
+In 2021, the Santa Cruz City Council finally decided to rectify that misspelling.

 When we think about how future generations will remember us (if we think about that at all), we don’t usually worry about them misspelling our names.
 In today’s world, such an occurrence is less likely, but it’s a normal part of historical/genealogical research.